alxiw/TextTimer/README.md

 <img align="right" width="120" src="img/sample-icon.png">

 The project is a simple Android application with two activities developed in [Kotlin](https://github.com/JetBrains/kotlin) as a training task at the very start of the Android App Development Course by the [Technotrack](https://track.mail.ru/) educational project.
-The application represents a stopwatch, which counts upwards from zero for measuring elapsed time, showing the time in the way how we pronounce it, e.g. _forty four_ for 44.
-The interface is available in English and in Russian.
+The application represents a stopwatch, which counts upwards from zero for measuring elapsed time, showing the time in the way how we pronounce it, e.g. `one hundred forty-four` for 144.
+The interface is available in German, Russian and English by deafult.
 Appropriate language will be applied, depending on your system language.

 ## Usage